computationalmodelling/nbval/README.md

 ## Acknowledgements
-This plugin was inspired by Andrea Zonca's py.test plugin for collecting unit tests in the IPython notebooks ( https://github.com/zonca/pytest-ipynb ).
+This plugin was inspired by Andrea Zonca's py.test plugin for collecting unit tests in the IPython notebooks (https://github.com/zonca/pytest-ipynb).

-The original prototyp was based on the template in https://gist.github.com/timo/2621679 and the code of a testing system for notebooks https://gist.github.com/minrk/2620735 which we integrated and mixed with the `py.test` system.
+The original prototype was based on the template in https://gist.github.com/timo/2621679 and the code of a testing system for notebooks https://gist.github.com/minrk/2620735 which we integrated and mixed with the `py.test` system.